mdrichardson/FUTpuppeteer/README.md

 ## Needs to be done, but won't be unless I pick the project back up

 - [ ] Don't save passwords in plain text
+- [ ] Store all settings in database, instead of yaml files
 - [ ] Completely refactor to use [FUTapi](https://github.com/futapi/fut) instead of Selenium
   * The increased likelihood of being caught is worth the increased speed
 - [ ] Write unit tests